SASAKI, NAOSUKE, epidemiologist, educator; b.Tokyo, Jan. 17,1921:

 School of Medicine, Hirosaki, Japan

-From the global-epidemiological standpoint, the blood pressure of the Japanese, especially of the inhabitants in the north-eastern parts, is in the highest level not only in a old age but also in a young age.@It seems that the level and distribution type of the blood pressure of the populations are related to the daily salt intakes of dietary habit from the childhood.@In Japan, the basic form of a meal is to eat rice with miso soup and pickles with additional use of soy-souce as a seasoning.@Salt intakes more than 20 grams per day for a person is quite usual with the Japanese.
+From the global-epidemiological standpoint, the blood pressure of the Japanese, especially of the inhabitants in the north-eastern parts, is in the highest level not only in a old age but also in a young age.
+It seems that the level and distribution type of the blood pressure of the populations are related to the daily salt intakes of dietary habit from the childhood.
+In Japan, the basic form of a meal is to eat rice with miso soup and pickles with additional use of soy-souce as a seasoning.
+Salt intakes more than 20 grams per day for a person is quite usual with the Japanese.

 According to the results of the trial to investigate the effect of hypertention-control-measures, which was conducted in a farm village from 1957, it was observed that level of the blood pressure of the inhabitants tends to become lower compared to the beginnings in such a young group as middle school children through the media of improvement of living conditions such as high intake of salt.